databendlabs/openraft/openraft/src/docs/internal/architecture.md

     to replicate logs or snapshots.
 It communicates with `RaftCore` through channels.

+-   **`HeartbeatWorkersHandle`**: This control handle manages all heartbeat
+    tasks: `HeartbeatWorker`.

+-   **`HeartbeatWorker`**: This specialized task is solely responsible for sending heartbeat messages (in the form of an empty [`AppendEntriesRequest`]) to a specific target node.
+This task, separate from the `ReplicationCore`, is responsible for sending heartbeats.
+This design prevents intensive log entry replication from blocking heartbeat acknowledgments, which could otherwise lead to the Leader's lease expiration and subsequent step down.

 -   **[`RaftNetwork`]**: This is a user-provided component that implements the network transport layer, e.g., sending logs to a remote node or sending a [`VoteRequest`] to a remote node.